1 - Overarching statement

 Players who can use their skill and understanding to adapt to perform

-Strong psychological/ social attributes, enjoy their hockey, are emotionally capable, maintain game focus, confidence and show high levels of resilience under pressure
+Strong psych/ social attributes, enjoy their hockey, are emotionally capable, maintain game focus, confidence and show high levels of resilience under pressure

 4.3 Selection for the Ladies 3rd X1

-4.3.1 The purpose of this team is to provide a competitive environment for adults and juniors aspiring to achieve selection for the Performance squads.
-Selection will be influenced by the performance criteria and ensuring a continued learning environment for those junior players graduating from the Junior Development team.
+4.3.1 The purpose of this team is to provide a competitive environment for adults and juniors aspiring to achieve selection for the higher squads.
+Selection will be influenced by the performance criteria and ensuring a continued learning environment for those junior players who are progressing through the lower teams.
+Occasionally a talented 14 yrs old player will be introduced into league hockey through this team.

 4.4.1 The purpose of these teams is to provide a development pathway for young players to nurture and support their development in relation to the technical, tactical, physical and psychological demands of the game.

-4.4.2 These teams will be a blend of those junior players that show the potential to develop to the requirements of the performance squads and a small number of adult players.
+4.4.2 These teams will enable players new to the adult game to develop to the requirements of the performance squads.

 4.4.4 Adult selection for these teams will be based on those individuals that both meet the performance requirements and behaviours for the team but also evidence a contribution to a safe and supportive learning environment for young players.

-4.6.1 This team will predominately be a junior team of players turning 13years old and/or adults to provide an introductory experience to adult hockey.
-With the aim of increasing confidence and belief to play with and against adult teams.
+4.5.1 These teams will contain young players who have turned 13 years old and/or adults to provide an introductory experience to adult hockey.
+With the aim of increasing confidence and belief to play with and against adults.
 We aim to give players at this level equal pitch time to support their development and the opportunity to play in a variety of different positions.

 5 - The Selection Panel

-5.1 The Selection Panel will be chaired and appointed by the Head of Coaching and Performance and include as a minimum, individual team coaches and Club Captains.
-Individual team coaches will have final say on selection for the squad that they have responsibility for.
+5.1 The Selection Panel will include, as a minimum, individual team coaches and Club Captains.
+Individual team coaches will have the final say on selection for the squad for which they have responsibility.

 5.2 If a member of the selection committee has a conflict of interest they would be expected to defer to the other committee members.

-5.3 The Selection Panel will meet at a frequency determined by the Chair.
+5.3 The Selection Panel will meet at a frequency determined by the relevant Club Captain.

 5.4 Any player who has not provided their availability will not be considered by the Selection Panel.
 It is neither the Selection Panel’s responsibility nor any captain to chase availability responses.

-5.5 The Selection Panel will confirm selection via team managers at least 72hours in advance of any game for the performance squads and 48hours in advance for all other teams.
+5.5 The Selection Panel will confirm selection via Team Managers/Captains at least 72 hours in advance of any game for the performance squads and 48 hours in advance for all other teams.
 In the event of player injury or unforeseen non-availability then these will be communicated with players directly and outside of these timescales.

 5.6 Team Managers